Effects of sleep deprivation on cognitive performance

 The effects of sleep deprivation on cognitive performance are a broad range of impairments resulting from inadequate sleep, impacting attention, executive function and memory.
+Recent 2025 research specifies these include reduced cognitive flexibility (task-switching accuracy after total sleep deprivation) and prolonged auditory P300 latency with slower reaction time in healthy adults.
 An estimated 20% of adults or more have some form of sleep deprivation.
 It may come with insomnia or major depressive disorder, or indicate other mental disorders.
 The consequences can negatively affect the health, cognition, energy level and mood of a person and anyone around.
 It increases the risk of human error, especially with technology.

 Attention

 Auditory

 The primary auditory cortex is highlighted in magenta, and has been known to interact with all areas highlighted on this neural map.

 Auditory attention has been examined following sleep deprivation.
 In one study, researchers examined the auditory attention of twelve non-sleep-deprived subjects and twelve sleep-deprived subjects at various time intervals.
 Subjects were involved in an auditory attention task, which required the reproduction of the spatial relationships between four letters, using a graph composed of six squares, immediately following the presentation of an item from a tape recorder.
 It was found that auditory attention of sleep-deprived individuals is affected as the total amount of sleep-deprivation increases, possibly due to lowered perceptual vigilance.